 - certain behaviors all of us closely exhibited, and

 - those of us who showed vastly different behaviors.

 Each of us could access the results to view the team dynamics.
 By analyzing the comparisons, we could identify potential conflict points from the start.
 This identification, in turn, meant that we were better equipped to deal with any conflict because we understood the reasons for it.

 There are many options out there for personality assessments – True Colors is another great framework.
 Regardless of what assessment you select, the most important thing is that this collaborative exercise opens team members up and expedites the learning process in getting to know and understand their counterparts.
 Empowering team members with this knowledge early on can help mitigate unnecessary team conflict later.

 The Many Benefits of Members Understanding Team Dynamics

-You certainly don’t have to use a tool like Shadowmatch, but if members in your team better understand their own behaviors and those of others, they too will be empowered to tackle conflict themselves, without your involvement.
+You certainly don’t have to use a tool like Shadowmatch or assessments like True Colors, but if members in your team better understand their own behaviors and those of others, they too will be empowered to tackle conflict themselves, without your involvement.

 You and your team will benefit from the above approach in many ways:

 - Behavioral mapping can help you better structure your team from the start.
 For example, you can identify members who aren’t a good fit and assign them elsewhere.

 - You will spend less time managing your team, meaning you have more time for other essential project tasks.